-Tucker reprised remarks he made last week that the bill would a a person’s body parts to the two main elements of a crime: a person’s mental state and a behavior society wants to prevent.
-The bill defines a person’s sex as “a person’s immutable biological sex as objectively determined by anatomy and genetics existing at the time of birth.”
+Tucker reprised remarks he made last week that the bill would add a person’s body parts to the two main elements of a crime: a person’s mental state and a behavior society wants to prevent.
+The bill defines someone’s sex as “a person’s immutable biological sex as objectively determined by anatomy and genetics existing at the time of birth.”

 Tucker asked Bob McMahan, the state prosecutor coordinator, if any existing laws are based on physical traits.
 McMahan said there are none.